 Voluntary disclosure is a program for businesses or individuals who owe overdue taxes.
 Taxpayers can apply for Voluntary Disclosure once they are ready to come forward to register and pay taxes owed.
-For businesses, this includes those not registered with the City of Philadelphia for a Commercial Activity License or a business tax account.
+For businesses, a common example of tax owed is the Business Income and Receipts Tax (BIRT).
+The program covers businesses not registered with the City of Philadelphia for a Commercial Activity License or a business tax account.

 For individuals, some common examples of taxes owed are: Net Profits Tax, School Income Tax, Wage Tax, Earnings Tax, or Real Estate Taxes.
 The requirements to be accepted into the Department of Revenue Voluntary Disclosure Program are as follows:

 - The taxpayer cannot have been contacted by the Revenue Department, Law Department or City authorized collection agency regarding the unpaid taxes.

 - The taxpayer must make a full disclosure of all Philadelphia taxes that they owe for the past six years.